Bunix/commentator/readme.md

 # Commentator 🤭

-You're supposed to be using a third-party commenting system not this.
+You're supposed to be using a third-party comment system not this.

 But if you really need to, this package lets you add a comment section to your pages.